 - 3.1 The Care Act 2014 and the NHS Five Year Forward View have a clear focus on prevention and wellbeing.
-The Care Act stipulates that local authorities have a duty to promote wellbeing and provide or arrange for services, facilities or resources which would prevent, reduce or delay individuals' needs for care and support.
-The Forward View describes intentions to develop evidenced-based action plans to prevent health conditions from developing and the importance of investing in the voluntary and community sector.
-Local authorities and the NHS are required to put prevention at the heart of everything they do: tackling the root causes of poor health, not just treating the symptoms, and providing targeted services for those most at risk. - Shaping Our Future is the Cornwall and the Isles of Scilly Health and Social Care 3.2 Partnership.
+The Care Act stipulates that local authorities have a duty to promote wellbeing and provide or arrange for services, facilities or resources that prevent, reduce or delay individuals' needs for care and support.
+The Forward View describes intentions to develop evidenced-based action plans to prevent health conditions from developing, and the importance of investing in the voluntary and community sector.
+Local authorities and the NHS are required to put prevention at the heart of everything they do: tackling the root causes of poor health, not just treating the symptoms, and providing targeted services for those most at risk.
+The Service will be expected to support the Council in meeting its statutory duties in relation to preventing, reducing or delaying individuals' needs for care and support. - 3.2 Shaping Our Future2 is the Cornwall and the Isles of Scilly Health and Social Care Partnership.
 The Shaping Our Future programme is founded on collaboration and integration.
-All system partners are committed to the following vision.
+All system partners are committed to the following vision. - We will work together to ensure the people of Cornwall and the Isles of Scilly stay as healthy as possible for as long as possible. - We will support people to help themselves and each other so they stay independent and well in their community.